Back to Blog

 February reinforced several principles that I keep coming back to as a long-term investor:

 Markets never go up in a straight line.
 They are cyclical, and short-term volatility is the price you pay for long-term wealth building.
 Strong companies will sort themselves out over time.
 All I can do as an investor is find fundamentally strong businesses or ETFs, diversify across asset classes, and continue dollar cost averaging through the noise.
+If you are reviewing your own portfolio, my 8-point portfolio checklist is a good place to start, and make sure you are not making any of these common investing mistakes.

 Disclaimer: This article reflects my personal investment experience and is not financial advice.
 All investments carry risk, and you may get back less than you invest.
 Past performance is not a guarantee of future results.
 Always do your own research before making investment decisions.
 This article contains affiliate links, meaning I may earn a small commission if you sign up through them, at no additional cost to you.